DavidLambertCyber/can_stuff_scripts/README.txt

     will log all seeds used, you can turn this off. by editing this script (LOGSEEDS=false).

+  The controls window must be front/selected for hotkeys to work.

   This script must be run as root (sudo su).

 =======================================================================================